 The total submission package for this award cannot exceed 16 pages in length.
 All nomination materials must be combined into one document (all formats accepted), with the nomination letter first.

-Nomination letter: In the letter, identify the nominee and the specific award.
-Explain why you believe the nominee should receive the award by responding to the specific criteria outlined in the nomination guidelines.
-Keep in mind that the awards reviewers are relying on the information you provide to choose the most deserving recipient for the award.
+Letter of Recommendation: In the letter, identify the nominee and the specific award.
+Explain why you believe the nominee should receive the award by responding to the specific criteria outlined in the nomination criteria.
+Keep in mind that the award reviewers are relying on the information you provide to choose the most deserving recipient for the award.
 Please address each nomination guideline and make sure your nominee meets the award criteria and requirements.
 Brevity, clarity and specificity are most important here.

 In your nomination letter, briefly: